HaaaSiiiib/Shortest-path-simulator/README.md

 - Press **"R"** to reset the whole grid i.e turn all cells white
 - Press **"C"** if you just want to clear the path that was created in an earlier execution. ( *THIS DOESN'T AFFECT THE BARRIERS, WEIGHTS, AND START/END POINTS* )

+## About the two weigted path algorithms Djikstra and A* :

+There are great similarities in the two algorithms, with the difference being that A* has a heuristic mechanism while Dijkstra does not.
+With the heuristic, A* usually outperforms Dijkstra in speed in finding a path, however, unlike Dijkstra, the path A* finds may not always be the optimal one.

 Here are some examples of simulating the shortest path with help of respective algorithm.

 ### BFS Algorithm example